Skull Fracture Injury Lawyers

-Jed Dietrich, Esq., a Member of the Million Dollar Advocates Forum and Premier Lawyers of America, and His Elite Team of Lawyers at the Dietrich Law Firm P.C.
+Jed Dietrich, Esq., a Member of the Multi-Million Dollar Advocates Forum, and His Elite Team of Lawyers at the Dietrich Law Firm P.C.
 Fight to Obtain the Best Result for Skull Fracture Victims in Buffalo, New York.

 Each year, nearly 3,000,000 individuals in the United States receive medical treatment for traumatic brain injuries.
 That number includes 2,500,000 emergency room visits, nearly 300,000 hospitalizations, and 56,800 deaths as a result of injuries sustained to the head.
 Traumatic brain injuries are serious and life-threatening and often lead to long-term complications for both patients and their loved ones.
 A study published by the National Center for Biotechnology Information reported that skull fractures were a leading cause of fatalities in individuals under the age of 45.
 Over 80% of reported basal skull fractures occurred to those younger than 40.
 The skull is a complicated component of the human skeleton and can sustain fractures in multiple ways.